The ICAD Awards are now closed for entries. Keep an eye here and on social media for date of our 2020 commendations.

-What files do I need?
+What files do I need to submit?

 How many files should I provide?

-How many screen shots can I provide for TV and digital entries?
+How many screenshots can I provide for TV and digital entries?

 Up to six per entry (this includes campaign entries).

-Can I enter Case Study videos?
+Can I enter case study videos?

-How do I make my entry look good?
+How do I best represent my work?